-During the 2010 study, the existing assumptions used for determining the stormwater monthly service charge were reviewed.
+This year's study update used assumptions established during the 2010 study and reviewed periodically for determining the stormwater monthly service charge.
 This year's study update used assumptions revised during the review.
 For single family residential units, the percent imperviousness was determined based on the following assumptions: